linwenchao/mongoid-lookup/README.md

       field :nickname, type: String
     end

-When you would like to include fields that only pertain to certain models, pass a block to your lookup call.
-It will be evaluated in the context of the child lookup reference class.
+If you would like to include fields that only pertain to certain models, pass a block to your `has_lookup` call.
+It will be evaluated in the context of the reference class.
 The following:

     class Place < Tag

       has_lookup :search, inherit: true, :map => { population: :population } do
+        # this block is evaluated
+        # in Place::SearchReference
         field :population, type: Integer
       end

       field :population, type: Integer
     end

-...adds a `#population` field to `Place::SearchListing` and maps it to `Place#population`.
+...adds a `#population` field to `Place::SearchReference` and maps it to `Place#population`.
 This additional field and mapping will only exist to `Place` and its child classes.

 Anytime that you define a lookup, the parent configurations (fields and mappings) will be inherited, and the new ones added:

     class City < Place

       has_lookup :search, inherit: true, :map => { code: :zipcode } do
+        # this block is evaluated
+        # in City::SearchReference
         field :code, type: Integer
       end

       field :zipcode, type: Integer
     end

-Here, `City::SearchListing` will maintain `#label`, `#population`, and `#code`.
+`City::SearchReference` will maintain `#label`, `#population`, and `#code`, as per mappings given in `Tag`, `Place`, and `City`.

-The ability to subclass lookup results allows for some flexibility.
-For instance, if you would like to deal with all SearchListings in the same manner, but provide model specific details:
+The ability to subclass lookup references allows for some flexibility.
+For instance, if you'd like search references to provide a `#summary` method:

     class SearchListing
+      lookup_collection

       def summary
-        I18n.t("resource_labels.#{referenced_type}")
+        referenced_type.name
       end
     end